-- 5.3.27.
-Natural England has previously indicated to Mansfield District Council that the Sherwood Forest Country Park (incorporating the SAC) is a major regional attraction. - 5.3.28.
-Within this context, the long-planned movement of the visitor centre in Newark & Sherwood District would be expected to result in a significant reduction in visitor activity within the more sensitive areas of the SAC part of the Country Park and is scheduled to occur early in the Local Plan period (later in 2018).
-Based on advice from Natural England and the HRA conclusions of surrounding authorities (notably Newark & Sherwood Council) there is no reason to expect recreational pressure within the SAC to become unsustainable and the relocation of the visitor centre could entirely avoid an unsustainable increase in visitors that might otherwise occur over the plan period. - 5.3.29.
+- 6.3.27.
+Natural England has previously indicated to Mansfield District Council that the Sherwood Forest Country Park (incorporating the SAC) is a major regional attraction. - 6.3.28.
+Within this context, the relocation of the visitor centre in Newark & Sherwood District is expected to result in a significant reduction in visitor activity within the more sensitive areas of the SAC part of the Country Park and has occurred early in the Local Plan period (2018).
+Based on advice from Natural England and the HRA conclusions of surrounding authorities (notably Newark & Sherwood Council) there is no reason to expect recreational pressure within the SAC to become unsustainable

+- and the relocation of the visitor centre could entirely avoid an unsustainable increase in visitors that might otherwise occur over the plan period. - 6.3.29.
 Mansfield District Council has no control over access within, or the management of, the SAC.
 However, incidentally to any need to protect the SAC, the Council is creating and promoting a strong green infrastructure network through Policy IN2 (Green Infrastructure).
 There are also plans to produce a Green Infrastructure and Biodiversity supplementary planning document (SPD) to assist with the implementation of policies in the Local Plan.
-Outside of Mansfield town itself, the district is largely rural and also has very good access to natural areas within the urban area, including green corridors and other areas of accessible forestry, as illustrated earlier in this section. - 5.3.30.
+Outside of Mansfield town itself, the district is largely rural and also has very good access to natural areas within the urban area, including green corridors and other areas of accessible forestry, as illustrated earlier in this section. - 6.3.30.
 As such, it is considered unnecessary for the Mansfield Local Plan to include specific interventions targeted particularly at the SAC interest features, since the most effective possible intervention (relocating the visitor centre) has already been identified and is being taken forward.
 In addition, the Council, through the Local Plan, is making a strong contribution towards the protection and enhancement of integrated green infrastructure networks.
 The Mansfield District Council Community Open Space Assessment (2018) of the district recommends new development consider new and enhanced provision for access to natural green space.
-Policy IN4 (Creation of Community Open Space and Outdoor Sports Provision) requires development to provide new on-site open space or off-site contributions in accordance with the this assessment and the Mansfield Green Space Standard which includes improving access to natural green space.
+Policy IN4 (Creation of Community Open Space and Outdoor Sports Provision) requires development to provide new on-site open space or off-site contributions in accordance with this assessment and the Mansfield Green Space Standard which includes improving access to natural green space.
 Generally this will ensure an adequate supply of accessible semi-natural greenspace within its own boundaries.
-It is therefore concluded that a likely significant effect on the SAC would not arise (either alone or in combination) via recreation due to new housing in Mansfield district.
+It is therefore concluded that an adverse effect on the integrity of the SAC would not arise (either alone or in combination) via recreation due to new housing in Mansfield district.

-5.3.31.
-Disturbance of ground nesting birds by people and dogs can leave nests vulnerable to predation and can influence nesting behaviour and, as a result, breeding success.
+- 6.3.31.
+Disturbance of ground nesting birds by people and dogs can leave nests vulnerable to predation and can influence nesting behaviour44 and, as a result, breeding success.
 Recreational pressures on areas supporting nightjar and woodlark are likely to increase with increasing numbers of residential developments.
-A proportion of new residents will likely pursue recreational activities on nearby areas of green and open space including open countryside, heathlands and woodlands within and surrounding these areas.
+A proportion of new residents will likely pursue recreational activities on nearby areas of green and open space including open countryside, heathlands and woodlands within and surrounding these areas. - 6.3.32.
+A long-term (10 year) study on nightjar habitat in the Sherwood Forest area compared a heavily visited area (containing a café, shops, an adventure ropes course and 28.3 km of walking and cycling tracks) with a more lightly visited area (containing no amenities and only 3.3km of tracks).
+The study found that overall, nightjar density was significantly lower and there were significantly fewer breeding

-&lt;sup>45 Underhill-Day, J.C.
+44 Underhill-Day, J.C.
 (2005).
 A literature review of urban effects on lowland heaths and their wildlife, Report No. 624.
 English Nature, Peterborough.